1972 Ph.D., Sociology, Harvard University

 In 1996, Fischer won Robert and Helen Lynd Award for lifetime contributions to urban studies.
 In 2011, Fischer was elected to the American Academy of Arts and Sciences.
-He was recently chosen as the 2015 David Riesman Fellow of the American Academy of Political and Social Science.
+He was chosen as the 2015 David Riesman Fellow of the American Academy of Political and Social Science.

 Fischer blogs at Made in America (http://madeinamericathebook.wordpress.com/) and contributes a bimonthly column to the Boston Review.
-A volume of selected updated columns appeared in 2014 as Lurching Toward Happiness in America.
+A volume of selected updated columns from BR appeared in 2014 as Lurching Toward Happiness in America.